Peacekeeping. Introverted. Sensitive. Easygoing. People pleaser. Organized. Studious. The “perfect” one.

 Even still, recovery was HARD.

-We know and I was genetically predisposed to the temperament traits that can fuel them.
+We know eating disorders are brain disorders and I was genetically predisposed to the temperament traits that can fuel them.
 I was (and still am) perfectionistic, achievement-oriented, harm-avoidant and attentive to detail with a tremendous capacity to feel.
 And my goodness, did I begin to feel in recovery.
 My restrictive behaviors had numbed the shame, fear, and loneliness deep inside me (if only temporarily), so changing the behaviors left me raw and vulnerable, unsure of how to process the full spectrum of emotions that came flooding in as a result.

 My therapist encouraged me to approach my emotions with curiosity and channel my academic drive to help me become a “student” of the eating disorder voice.
 I began to externalize the eating disorder and recognize its patterns.
 I learned how to “cope ahead,” challenge my black-and-white thinking, evaluate the utility of my own perfectionist rules, ask for help, and explore the concept of true self-care.

 Eventually, as my brain and body healed and became invested in life—through friendships and new hobbies—it became easier to drown out the eating disorder.
 Without its voice occupying my every thought and action, I began to realize the eating disorder’s values—control, manipulation, achievement at all costs —were not my own; in fact, they were in conflict with what I really believed.